ruyisbaros/rest_api_task/README.md

 ### 1. Clone repo

 ```
+- On the terminal open the folder which you want to clone the repository and then paste below code, press enter
 $ git clone https://github.com/ruyisbaros/rest_api_task.git
-(On the terminal open the folder which you want to clone the repository and then paste this code, press enter)
-$ cd rest_api_task (You will be in the relevant folder after )
+$ cd rest_api_task (Go relevant folder after )
 $code .
 (VSC will open.
 Be sure that you are in relevant folder)
 ```
 ### 2. Get API KEY